 What about those paid referral services?
 Your luck may vary, but myself and others I worked with had none: All referrals we received from these services were low-value cases looking for free or near-free legal help.

-28% Look in a directory listing
+28% of clients look in a lawyer directory

-Online marketing today is multi-channel: Yes, you need a great website that makes it easy for consumers to learn about you, decide that you know your stuff, and contact you.
+Marketing for lawyers is multi-channel: Yes, you need a great website that makes it easy for consumers to learn about you, decide that you know your stuff, and contact you.
 But you also need reviews on Google, Yelp, and Avvo.

 Here’s a little story about Avvo: A mid-sized firm I worked at in a small-ish suburban town had more than half a dozen “Avvo 10.0s” (the perfect lawyer rating), all with positive client reviews as well.
 We would regularly get calls for family law cases from their directory, and some people would call twice … or three or four or five times.